Here’s the big secret:

 They assume that since they created their product, what they think and feel is always most important.
 Instead of figuring out what’s going on in their stockists’ heads, they camp out in their own.

-Which is why most product submissions don’t result in an order.
+Which is why most of their emails to stores don’t result in an order.

-And why indie retailers like me need a stiff gin and tonic before opening our inbox.
+And it’s why indie retailers like me need a stiff gin and tonic before opening our inbox.

 If you really want to sell your work to shops, it’s time to stop working your own angle and start seeing things from our point of view.
 When you do, it’s much easier to side-step the mistakes, pitfalls and screw-ups that trip up most artists.